skiaskiaskia/ct_scraper/README.md

     pip install -r requirements.txt
     ```

+### Usage

-4. **Run the script**:
+1. **Run the script**:
     ```bash
-    python ct_scraper.py
+    python3 ct_scraper.py
     ```

-5. **Provide inputs**:
+2. **Provide Inputs**:
-    - First, enter a project name.
-This will be used as the root directory where all data will be saved.
+    - Enter a project name to act as the root directory for storing the scraped data.
-    - Next, provide a list of trial identification numbers you want to scrape.
-These numbers can be comma and/or space-separated.
+    - Choose the input method for NCT numbers (either manually or from a text file).

+3. **Automated Scraping**:
-6. Sit back and relax ☕️!
-The script will process each trial number, create necessary directories, and save CSV files for the outcomes.
-There's a random delay of 1-2 seconds between processing each number to mimic human behavior and reduce the risk of being detected/blocked.
+    - The script will go through each NCT number, create necessary directories, and save the detailed CSV files for each trial.

+4. Sit back and relax ☕️!
+There's a random delay of 1-2 seconds between each request to minimize the risk of being detected/blocked.

 ## Notes 📝

-- Ensure the target website or source is accessible from your location.
+- Make sure the target platform is accessible from your location.
-- Be aware of potential changes to the website's structure, which might affect the scraper's performance.
+- Be aware that the website's structure might change, affecting the scraper's performance.
-- Always respect the website's `robots.txt` and terms of use.
+- Always abide by the platform's terms of use and `robots.txt`.

-## Contribution 💡
+## Contributions 💡

-Feel free to fork, improve, raise issues, or submit pull requests.
-Contributions are always welcome! 💖
+Contributions are welcome!
+Feel free to fork, raise issues, or submit pull requests.

 ## Disclaimer ⚠️

-This tool is meant for educational purposes only.
-Ensure you have the rights to scrape a website before proceeding.
-The author is not responsible for any misuse or damages that may arise from using this tool.
+This tool is intended for educational purposes only.
+Ensure you have the rights to scrape the website before proceeding.
+The author is not responsible for any misuse or damages resulting from the use of this tool.

 ---